brwhale/KataScript/README.md

 `dictionary`: A collection of other values, but this time as a hashmap.
 A dictionary can contain any type like a list, but it can be indexed with any non-collection type.
 Supplied by underlying C++ std::unordered_map type.

-`struct`: A structure/object/class type.
+`class`: A class type.
 Contains member variables and functions.
-Struct functions are implicitly called from "structure scope" so that means that to each of the struct's functions, the struct's variables are local. (aka normal struct-function scoping compared to other languages)
+Class functions are implicitly called from "class scope" so that means that to each of the class's functions, the class's variables are local. (aka normal class-function scoping compared to other languages)

 ### Type Coercion
 There is minimal type coercion in KataScipt.
 Int will be promoted to Float for any operation between the two types, and String will be promoted to a List of characters when operating with a List.
 Attempting to compare a number type to a string or a list (unless it's only 1 element long and that element is a number) will throw an error.
 If you want to purposely convert values, there are built in casting/parsing functions `bool()`, `int()`, `float()`, `string()`, `array()`, `list()`.